cisagov/cset/README.md

 Figure 1: User Account Control box

-A CSET 10.0 dialogue will open asking if you want to install CSET 10.0 Desktop (Fig.2).
+A CSET dialogue will open asking if you want to install the CSET Desktop (Fig.2).
 Select &quot;Yes&quot;.

 ![][fig1]